ts4z/barge-rulebook/src/dramadugi.md

 ### Evaluating the Showdown

-The best Omaha high hand (using exactly two cards from the player’s hand and exactly three cards from the board) and the best Badugi hand (using only the player's hole cards) split the pot.
+The best Omaha high hand (using exactly two cards from the player’s hand and exactly three cards from the board) and the best four-card Badugi hand (using only the player's hole cards) split the pot.

 ### Notes